 What is Little League Elbow?

 Little league elbow is an overuse injury caused by stress to the inside of the elbow.
 The disorder occurs in youth with open growth plates.
-It most commonly occurs in youth overhand pitchers but can also occur in position players in baseball, softball and tennis.
+It most commonly occurs in youth overhand pitchers.
+It can also occur in position players in baseball and softball, and in tennis players.
 The following factors contribute to the injury:

 - Pitching and throwing with improper mechanics